Defamation and Reputation Management: Insights from a Litigation Associate

 As sometimes happens, the recruiter did not hear further and received no indication from Company A as to whether any of the candidates had been successful.
 After following up with each of the candidates, it transpired in conversation with one of them that they had been hired into another company that appeared to be related to Company A. After some further investigation, it further transpired that the candidate had been hired into another company within Company A’s corporate group (“Company B”).
 Upon discovering this, the recruiter sought to recover its introduction fee from Company A. However, Company A maintained, for various reasons, that there had been no introduction within the meaning of the recruiter’s terms of business and that it was not liable for a fee (separately Company B was also asserting that there was no contract in place between it and the recruiter).

-Following Sherrards’ instruction, we reviewed the terms of business and the chain of events, and it was unequivocal that there was a contract in place between Company A and the recruiter.
+Following Sherrards’ instruction, we reviewed the terms of business and the chain of events, and it was evident that there was a contract in place between Company A and the recruiter.
 However, what required further analysis was whether Company A was still liable for the introduction fee in circumstances where it had effected a Third Party Introduction?

-In the event, fortunately the recruiter’s terms of business had appropriate wording to cover off this situation and we were able to confidently assert that Company A would be liable for the fee in full where they have effectively made an onward introduction and the prospective candidate had subsequently been hired.
+Fortunately the recruiter’s terms of business had appropriate wording to cover off this situation and we were able to confidently assert that Company A would be liable for the fee in full where they have effectively made an onward introduction and the prospective candidate had subsequently been hired.

-Furthermore, in this case, as Company B was a holding company of Company A, this meant it was part of its corporate group structure.
+Furthermore, as Company B was a holding company of Company A, this meant it was part of its corporate group structure.
 This provided a second line of attack to recover the fee, as Company B was defined as an “Associated Company” within the recruiter’s terms, meaning it was as if the introduction had been made directly to Company A. The recruiter was able to recover its fee in full, swiftly, and avoided court proceedings.

-Action Point
+Action point

-Post-termination restrictions to watch out for
+Key restrictive covenant clauses to watch out for

 A well drafted employment contract will typically contain the following suite of post-termination restrictions:

-• Confidentiality – this is an ongoing restriction that carries on in perpetuity.
+This is an ongoing restriction that carries on in perpetuity.
 If well drafted, the clause will contain a concise list of information that is considered to be confidential and should not be utilised in any way by the employee.

 Action points for employers and employees